logan-sec/js-recon-automation-kit/docs/har_recon.md

 2. Open DevTools
 3. Go to the Network tab
 4. Enable Preserve log
-5. Browse important app flows
+5. Click JS
-6. Right-click the requests
+6. Browse important app flows
 7. Export as HAR
 8. Run the HAR through this script